Useful Extracurricular Activities If You Want to Study Medicine

 2. Take on a Leadership Role

 Practising your leadership skills in a specific role shows that you can take initiative.
 It will also develop the communication and collaboration skills necessary to be a doctor.
 For example, you could try to become president of a school club, captain of a sports team or put your hand to organising an event.
+There’s also leadership development summer programs that can help you build your confidence.

 Voluntary work in your local community demonstrates that you care about contributing to society and the wellbeing of others.
 This is a much needed quality for a person whose job will be to ensure the wellbeing of people!
 Volunteering is a great way to use your extracurricular activities for medicine, not just to benefit you but to create a positive impact on those around you.